-[23] The Respondent provided a letter dated January 1, 2010 from Colliers International which identified that a professional "valuation analysis in order to estimate its current market value....as at December 31, 2010" had been completed for the subject.
-The value of the subject by Colliers was estimated to be \$8,750,000.
-The Respondent noted that not only was this value stated to be current as of 6 months before the valuation date of July 1, 2011, but it was also \$1,710,000 more than the subject's current 2011 assessment of \$7,040,000.
-He argued that his information supports the assessment.
+[23] The Respondent provided a letter dated January 1, 2010 from Colliers International which identified that a professional "valuation analysis in order to estimate its current market value.....as at December 31, 2010" had been completed for an adjacent identical Dundee industrial property at 2151 - 32 ST NE.
+The value of the adjacent site by Colliers was estimated to be \$8,750,000.
+The Respondent noted that not only was this value stated to be current as of 6 months before the valuation date of July 1, 2011, but it was also \$1,490,000 more than the subject's current 2012 assessment of \$7,260,000.
+He argued that his information supports the assessment of the subject because the buildings are virtually identical.